greggman/HappyFunTimes/docs/tips.md

     avatar on their screen.

     Some games let the controller pick the color. (jamjam, ...)
-    Other games pick the color/style and send it to the controller (powpow, jumpjump, ...)
+    Other games the game pics the color/style and sends it to the controller (powpow, jumpjump, boomboom, ...)

 *   Use media queries to adjust the controller by device and/or orientation